eitanyaffe/makeshift-metagenomics/README.md

 make p v=<some_variable>
 ```

-For example, to see the value of the INPUT_BUCKET run:
+For example, to see the value of INPUT_BUCKET run:
 ```
 make p v=INPUT_BUCKET
 ```